Nuristan Province: Recent history

-Since the creation of Pakistan in 1947, Afghan politicians (particularly Mohammed Daoud Khan) have been focused on re-annexing Khyber Pakhtunkhwa and the Federally Administered Tribal Areas of what is now Pakistan.
-This has led to militancy on both sides of the Durand Line.

-Nuristan was the scene of some of the heaviest guerrilla fighting during the 1980s Soviet–Afghan War.
+Since the creation of Pakistan in 1947, Afghan politicians (particularly Mohammed Daoud Khan) have been focused on invading Khyber Pakhtunkhwa and the Federally Administered Tribal Areas of Pakistan.
+This has led to terrorism on both sides of the border as the scene of some of the heaviest guerrilla fighting during the 1980s Soviet–Afghan War.
 The province was influenced by Mawlawi Afzal's Islamic Revolutionary State of Afghanistan, which was supported by Pakistan nationalists and Saudi Arabia.
 It dissolved under the Islamic Emirate of Afghanistan (Taliban rule) in the late 1990s.

 Nuristan is one of the poorest and most remote provinces of Afghanistan.
-Few NGO's operate in Nuristan because of the Taliban insurgency and the lack of safe roads.
+Prior to the takeover of the Taliban in 2021, few NGOs operated in Nuristan because of the insurgency and a lack of safe roads.
 Some road construction projects were launched linking Nangarej to Mandol and Chapa Dara to Titan Dara.
 The Afghan government also worked on a direct road route to Laghman province, in order to reduce dependence on the road through restive Kunar province to the rest of Afghanistan.
 Other road projects were started aimed at improving the primitive road from Kamdesh to Barg-i Matal, and from Nangalam in Kunar province to the provincial center at Parun.

 Since Nuristan is a highly ethnically homogeneous province, there are few incidents of inter-ethnic violence.
 However, there are instances of disputes among inhabitants, some of which continue for decades.
 Nuristan has suffered from its inaccessibility and lack of infrastructure.
 The government presence is under-developed, even compared to neighboring provinces.
 Nuristan's formal educational sector is weak, with few professional teachers.
 Due to its proximity to Pakistan, many of the inhabitants are actively involved in trade and commerce across the border.